ireoluwacodes/dynamic-chat-app/socket.md

         3) then sent to the socket server, which the broadcasts it to all connected socket clients
-        4) the client listens for the broadcasted socket event and receives data So yh basically when a chat is received on the client 1)roles are reversed yh so the sender_id is the received_id and vice versa 2)there is conditional rendering to only display a text for the receiving user if the current chat open has the confirmed sender and receiver_id as th incoming text(client side)
+        4) the client listens for the broadcasted socket event and receives data So yh basically when a chat is received on the client
+        1) roles are reversed yh so the sender_id is the received_id and vice versa
+        2) there is conditional rendering to only display a text for the receiving user if the current chat open has the confirmed sender and receiver_id as the incoming text (client side)

+    Next the old chats have to be loaded when the chat is opened so the socket on the client side sends a request with the sender_id and receiver_id and its both ways so yk the db search is for both the chats are fetched and emitted to all connected sockets apparently so i return an array to the client.
+The client loops through the array and assigns properties for each loop element based on the sender_id for the particular element(out of two) the displays the element in the browser

+    Next to delete chats theres a http endpoint to delete a chat given the id The client also deletes it from display once deleted from the db successfully Then the client emits a socket event to the socket on the server side that a chat has been deleted The socket server broadcasts the id to all connected sockets and a function is triggered from a that event clears thar chat where it exists